danielbodnar/awesome-stars/README.md

 ## chrome-extension

+- [crxjs/chrome-extension-tools](https://github.com/crxjs/chrome-extension-tools) - Bundling Chrome Extensions can be pretty complex.
+It doesn't have to be.
 - [PlasmoHQ/plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩 The Browser Extension Framework
 - [vict0rsch/PaperMemory](https://github.com/vict0rsch/PaperMemory) - Your browser's reference manager: automatic paper detection (Arxiv, OpenReview & more), publication venue matching and code repository discovery!
 Also enhances ArXiv: BibTex citation, Markdown link, d
 - [foray1010/Popup-my-Bookmarks](https://github.com/foray1010/Popup-my-Bookmarks) - A browser extension that providing a more efficient way to view and manage your bookmarks menu